Yoshanuikabundi/xdrfile/README.md

 ```

 ## xdrfile
-Uses the lowlevel xdrfile c library version 1.1.4 with some minor fixes and additions copied from [mdtraj](https://github.com/mdtraj/mdtraj).
+Uses the low-level libxdrfile C library from [mdtraj](https://github.com/mdtraj/mdtraj), which has some minor fixes and additions on top of version 1.1.4.

 ## License
-Licensed under LGPL because this is what the underlying c library (xdrfile) uses
+Licensed under LGPL because this is what the underlying C library (libxdrfile) uses.